By: David McPherson

 Amplify: Of those hundreds of covers do you have a favourite?

 MacLellan: I love the Chet Atkins version.
-Apparently, the ultimate Nashville tribute of honour is to give somebody one of your guitars.
+Apparently, the ultimate Nashville tribute of honor is to give somebody one of your guitars.
 My dad gave Chet a guitar for that cover [which won the Grammy in 1972 for Best Country Instrumental Performance].
 Apparently, it was a vintage Martin.

 Amplify: I wonder if that was the guitar your dad wrote “Snowbird” on?